port-labs/port-docs/docs/integrations/github/github-action.md

       }
 ```

-:::note
+:::tip

-`CLIENT_ID` and `CLIENT_SECRET` are required.
-We recommend to save it as [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) like in the example.
+For security reasons it is recommend saving the `CLIENT_ID` and `CLIENT_SECRET` as [GitHub Secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and accessing them like in the example above.

 :::

 ### Complete Example

+The following example adds another `package` blueprint, in addition to the `microservice` blueprint shown in the previous example.
+In addition, it adds a `package-microservice` relation and then the Github Action creates or updates the relation between existing entities:

 <details>
 <summary> A package blueprint </summary>
-In this example, you can see how a package blueprint is defined.

-#### Package blueprint

 ```json showLineNumbers
 {